fvlampe/goeveg/README.md

 # goeveg R-package
 Functions for Community Data and Ordinations

-A collection of functions useful in (vegetation) community analyses and ordinations.
+A collection of functions useful in ecological community analyses and ordinations.
 The ordination functions work as an addition to the functions from the `vegan`-package.

 ## Features